INT Chain Price Hits $0.0240 on Major Exchanges (INT)

-INT Chain (CURRENCY:INT) traded 4.1% higher against the US dollar during the twenty-four hour period ending at 15:00 PM Eastern on July 11th.
-One INT Chain coin can now be purchased for about $0.0240 or 0.00000211 BTC on popular exchanges.
-INT Chain has a market capitalization of $10.81 million and $889,058.00 worth of INT Chain was traded on exchanges in the last day.
-During the last seven days, INT Chain has traded down 5.4% against the US dollar.
+INT Chain (CURRENCY:INT) traded 4.1% higher against the dollar during the twenty-four hour period ending at 12:00 PM Eastern on July 12th.
+One INT Chain coin can currently be bought for $0.0240 or 0.00000211 BTC on popular cryptocurrency exchanges.
+INT Chain has a market capitalization of $10.81 million and approximately $889,058.00 worth of INT Chain was traded on exchanges in the last day.
+Over the last week, INT Chain has traded down 5.4% against the dollar.

 About INT Chain